Navigation

 The UKCCS links to national hospital healthcare records and other sensitive data, including national databases of cancers.
 This linkage enables the UKCCS to study the health of childhood cancer survivors, comparing them to similarly aged people who did not have cancer as a child.
 This would not be possible without linkage to healthcare records.

 The linkage to healthcare records was established by sending personal information, including sex and date of birth, to the national authorities who routinely collect health data.
-The third parties who are involved in linking UKCCS information to health data are NHS Digital (England), Public Health Scotland, NHS Central Register Scotland, Digital Health and Care Wales, and the Secured Anonymised Information Linkage (SAIL) Databank.
+The third parties who are involved in linking UKCCS information to health data are NHS England, Public Health Scotland, NHS Central Register Scotland, Digital Health and Care Wales, and the Secured Anonymised Information Linkage (SAIL) Databank at the University of Swansea.
 The health data we receive from these national authorities is only processed at the University of York by named staff working on UKCCS.
 It is never shared with any other parties.

 The UKCCS was not designed to keep in touch with children in the study, and we no longer hold names, addresses or other personal information which would allow us to identify individuals.
 Under the General Data Protection Regulation (GDPR), the lawful basis we rely on for processing personal information is: